vigneshpatel14/Spam-Detector/README.md

 * Interactive Notebook: Includes a Jupyter notebook for data preprocessing, model training, and evaluation.

-* Deployment Ready: Configured for deployment on platforms like Heroku.
+* Deployment Ready: Configured for deployment on platforms like Render.

 ## Project Structure
 Spam-Classifier-main/